 - While Bills are for payables (received services or items to be paid later) Cheque and Expenses are for services or items paid on-the-spot.

-- If you need to print a check, record an expense as a Cheque, instead of an Expense.
+- If you need to print a cheque, record an expense as a Cheque, instead of an Expense.

 - If you paid something via credit card, use Expense.

 - If you paid something via EFT, you should still use Cheque or Expense.
-You can enter EFT in check number field.
+You can enter EFT in cheque number field.